by Max Avory

 Phishing campaigns continue to become more targeted and sophisticated, evading email gateways and Microsoft 365 Defender, and forcing businesses to increasingly rely on employees to spot suspicious messages.
 The statistics of potential data breaches are alarming – with some estimating that cybercrime costs will grow 15 percent per year in the next five years, reaching $10.5 trillion annually in 2025.

 Even if your organization has avoided getting phished (well done, by the way), the odds are your security team spends too much of its time investigating suspicious messages and removing malicious emails.
-This results in additional incident response costs that can impact your business heavily.
+While there are tools such as Safe Links and Office 365 Safe Attachments, which can help reduce your response costs, incident response costs can impact your business heavily.

 Let’s take a look at some of the important factors that go into incident response costs.